kubedb/cli/docs/concepts/snapshot.md

 # Snapshot

 ## What is Snapshot
 A `Snapshot` is a Kubernetes `Third Party Object` (TPR).
 It provides declarative configuration for database snapshots in a Kubernetes native way.
-You only need to describe the desired backup operations in a Snapshot object, and the KubeDB operator will launch a Job to perform backup operation.
+You only need to describe the desired backup behavior in a Snapshot object.
+KubeDB operator will launch a Job to perform backup operation.
+Once the snapshot process is complete, it uploads the snapshot data to various cloud providers S3, GCS, Azure, OpenStack Swift and/or locally mounted volumes using [osm](https://github.com/appscode/osm).

 ## Snapshot Spec
 As with all other Kubernetes objects, a Snapshot needs `apiVersion`, `kind`, and `metadata` fields.